jsohlendorff/continuous_time_LTMLE/simulation_study/simulation_mechanism.typ

 We consider both the debiased ICE estimator and the simple ICE estimator;
 the difference between them being that we add the efficient influence function to the first, which allows us to obtain doubly robust inference.
-Only the first of these are used to obtain standard errors.
-Finally, we also compare with a continuous-time inverse probability weighting estimator which cannot be misspecified.
+Finally, we also compare with a continuous-time inverse probability weighting estimator which cannot be misspecified if one knows the true data generating mechanism.

 Additionally, we vary sample size $n in {100, 2000, 500, 1000}$.
-In all cases, we fix $n=1000$.
+In all other cases, we fix $n=1000$.

 We thus consider three overall scenarios:
 - *No baseline and time-varying confounding*.